Classical simulations of Abelian-group normalizer circuits with intermediate measurements: Introduction

-Restricting to groups of the form $G=\mathbb{Z}_{d}^{n}$ where $d$ is \textit{constant}, our work recovers previous results regarding classical simulations of Clifford circuits for \textit{qudits}.
-Previous to our work, the case when $d$ is a prime number was well-understood: if $d = 2$, the ability to sample classically efficiently follows from the Gottesman-Knill theorem \cite{Gottesman_PhD_Thesis,gottesman_knill}, whereas the computation of amplitudes from \cite{dehaene_demoor_coefficients}; for prime values of $d$ larger than 2, techniques given in \cite{Gottesman98Fault_Tolerant_QC_HigherDimensions} yield efficient sampling simulations of adaptive Clifford circuits.
-Last, in the case when $d$ is an arbitrary constant, some investigations have led to efficient simulations of Clifford circuits: first, techniques given in \cite{dehaene_demoor_hostens} can be used to simulate \textit{non}-adaptive Clifford circuits followed by a terminal standard basis measurement (sampling or computation of relative phases); second, ref.\ \cite{deBeaudrap12_linearised_stabiliser_formalism} extended the last sampling result to simulate terminal Pauli measurements and, in addition, a subclass of adaptive Clifford operations: the latter can be transformed into equivalent non-adaptive circuits using the principle of deferred measurement.
-To the best of our knowledge, however, our study seems to be the first that has provided efficient classical simulations of arbitrary adaptive Clifford circuits for qudits when $d$ is an arbitrary constant integer.

-Finally, our work also connects to previous studies on the simulatibility of Abelian quantum Fourier transforms (QFTs), such as \cite{aharonov_AQFT, yoran_short_QFT, brown_QFT}.
-The relation between normalizer circuits to those works was discussed in \cite{VDNest_12_QFTs} and we refer to this source.
+Restricting to groups of the form $G=\mathbb{Z}_{d}^{m}$ where $d$ is \textit{constant}, our work recovers previous results regarding classical simulations of Clifford circuits for \textit{qudits}.
+We emphasize that in this second scenario $d$ is a \textit{fixed} parameter that does not scale; this is in contrast with the cases studied in \cite{VDNest_12_QFTs} and in the present paper.
+We briefly summarize prior work on qudits. \begin{itemize} \item Results when $d$ is a \textbf{constant prime} number: if $d = 2$, the ability to \textit{sample} classically efficiently follows from the Gottesman-Knill theorem \cite{Gottesman_PhD_Thesis,gottesman_knill}, whereas the computation of \textit{amplitudes} from \cite{dehaene_demoor_coefficients}; for prime values of $d$ larger than 2, techniques given in \cite{Gottesman98Fault_Tolerant_QC_HigherDimensions} yield efficient sampling simulations also for adaptive Clifford circuits. \item Results when $d$ is an \textbf{arbitrary constant}: techniques given in \cite{dehaene_demoor_hostens} can be used to simulate \textit{non}-adaptive Clifford circuits followed by a terminal standard basis measurement (sampling output distributions and computation of amplitudes); tools developed in \cite{deBeaudrap12_linearised_stabiliser_formalism} can be used to sample in the adaptive case. \end{itemize} Finally, our work also connects to previous studies on the simulability of Abelian quantum Fourier transforms (QFTs), such as \cite{aharonov_AQFT, yoran_short_QFT, brown_QFT}.
+The relation between normalizer circuits to the quantum circuits considered in those works was discussed in \cite{VDNest_12_QFTs}.